So many – so we made a video about all of them! Check it out.

 Several Park & Ride lots feature accessible buses and parking spaces for people with accessible parking permits.
 In addition, the Oscar Johnson Arena Park & Ride lot is exclusively for persons with accessible parking permits and their companions.

 HomeTown Mobility rents wheelchairs, electric mobility scooters, strollers and wagons.

 Specific requests for interpreter services will be scheduled depending on availability between 8:30 a.m. and 3 p.m. during the fair and should be directed to 651-288-4448 or firstname.lastname@example.org.

 For all paid Grandstand shows, ASL interpreters are available upon request with 14 days’ notice.
 Please call 651-288-4427 or email email@example.com to purchase tickets and request an interpreter.

 If you need a regular electrical outlet plug-in to charge an electric scooter/wheelchair battery, there are two options on the fairgrounds during the State Fair.

 Service dogs are permitted on the fairgrounds.
 Service dogs are those that have been individually trained to do work or perform tasks for a person with a disability.
+Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the Americans with Disabilities Act.
 Please note: During the 12 days of the Minnesota State Fair, pets are not allowed on the fairgrounds, with the exception of service dogs or animals approved as part of an exhibition.